 On August 28, 1862, the Confederate Army of Northern Virginia attacked Pope's new army near Manassas, Virginia.
 The Second Battle of Bull Run (August 28-20, 1862) was another Union disaster, and once again, McDowell received much of the blame.
 On September 6, he was relieved of field duty.
 A military court of inquiry later exonerated McDowell, but he remained unpopular with the public and was never given another field command during the war.
 Throughout the remainder of the conflict, McDowell filled various administrative posts.
 Near the conclusion of the war, he was promoted to brevet major general in the regular army on March 13, 1865.

 After the Civil War, McDowell was transferred to California, where he commanded the Department of the Pacific and later the Department of California.
 On September 1, 1866, he was mustered out of volunteer service, but he continued to serve in the regular army in California until 1868.
 After holding various administrative posts in the East and South, McDowell was promoted to major general on November 25, 1872, and re-deployed to California.
 McDowell retired from active service in the U.S. Army on October 15, 1882.
 After retirement, McDowell served as a park commissioner in San Francisco, California.

 Irvin McDowell died of pyloric disease of the stomach in San Francisco on May 4, 1885.
 He was buried in San Francisco National Cemetery, San Francisco, California.

 Cite this Entry

 Ohio native, Irvin McDowell was a prominent Union general during the American Civil War.
-He commanded the Army of the Potomac during the Battle of Bull Run I and was relieved of his command after this Union defeat.
+He commanded the Army of Northeastern Virginia during the Battle of Bull Run I and was relieved of his command after this Union defeat.
 As a corps commander in the Army of Virginia, he later received much of the blame for the Federal defeat at the Battle of Bull Run II.